 If anyone could succeed in a huge way with the Internet distribution model, C.K. was a good bet.
-C.K. has enjoyed massive commercial success in disrupting the entertainment distribution business before, pioneering direct selling to his fan base -- once making nearly $5 million in two days selling tickets and millions more with downloadable specials.
-But in C.K.’s attempt to recreate the magic with Horace and Pete -- despite its great cast -- he couldn’t pull the rabbit from the hat.
+C.K. has enjoyed massive commercial success in disrupting the entertainment distribution business before, pioneering direct selling to his fan base — once making nearly $5 million in two days selling tickets and millions more with downloadable specials.
+But in C.K.’s attempt to recreate the magic with Horace and Pete — despite its great cast — he couldn’t pull the rabbit from the hat.
 C.K. told Stern he lost millions on the show.
-Stern admired C.K’s grit and determination -- and then Stern presumably kissed his latest killer contract with SiriusXM.
+Stern admired C.K’s grit and determination — and then Stern presumably kissed his latest killer contract with SiriusXM.
 Talk this summer was of Stern jumping ship to go it alone (or “over the top” in new media speak).
-C.K.’s Horace and Pete is a cautionary tale.Most INTERESTING FINDS on Amazon]
+C.K.’s Horace and Pete is a cautionary tale.Up to 70% off on Hottest Amazon Deals]